egeulgen/pathfindR/cran-comments.md

     R      2.7Mb

   As requested, we reduced the check time and the size of the package.
-However, we could not eliminate or furtherr reduce the size of some data.
+However, we could not eliminate or further reduce the size of some data.
 The remaining large data are protein-protein interaction networks, needed to run the active subnetwork search (the core functionality) so we could not eliminate those over-sized files.
 As suggested before, if we later need to add more built-in